 Wind Advisory from THU 7:00 AM CDT until THU 7:00 PM CDT

+Wind Advisory from THU 7:00 AM CDT until THU 7:00 PM CDTUpdated

 Issued by National Weather Service – Milwaukee/Sullivan, WI

-…WIND ADVISORY IN EFFECT FROM 7 AM TO 7 PM CDT THURSDAY…
+…WIND ADVISORY REMAINS IN EFFECT FROM 7 AM THIS MORNING TO 7 PM

 expected.